Higher dimensional space

 26

 Since elements in matrices are ordered along two axes, an element of a matrix can be specified by two position, the row and column.
-If only a row position (or column position) is specified, the whole row (or column) is returned.
+If only a row position (or column position) is specified, the whole row (respectively, column) is returned.

 TABLE ← 5 5 ⍴ 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25